-This Level 4 course offers a unique approach to developing and enhancing jewellery making skills, using the structure of a university degree.
+This Graduate Diploma - Level 4 course offers a unique approach to developing and enhancing jewellery making skills, using the structure of a university degree.
 However, this course separates itself from a standard university degree given its strong focus on both research and development as well as technical skills.
 Examples of technical skills that will be covered during the course include wax carving, stone setting, experimental casting, silversmithing and hinge making.

 The course is set to include 1 day in the studio and 1 study day at home, and is split into three terms.
 Each term runs for approximately 10/12 weeks, sharing a strong focus on creative development and a written component in which students will develop case studies that support their learning.

 Running alongside each term will be the creative development which students will do during their independent study days at home.
 Students will be given project briefs to develop that will cover, for example, material experimentation and interpretive drawings.
 These creative briefs will give students the opportunity to develop their own creative practice, giving them foundation design skills.
 This means that when the student works on their own, they have a variety of design methods available that they can incorporate into their own work.